bmmpxf/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers.rst

 Symbolizers
 ===========

-The basic unit of visualization is the Symbolizer.
+The basic unit of visualization is the symbolizer.
 There are five types of symbolizer:

 * Point Symbolizer
 * Line Symbolizer